Marcus Semien Player Props: Rangers vs. Rays

 Marcus Semien At The Plate

-- Among qualified hitters in MLB play, he ranks 43rd in batting average, 49th in on-base percentage, and 67th in slugging.
+- Among qualified hitters in MLB, he ranks 44th in batting average, 45th in on-base percentage, and 68th in slugging.

-- Semien has picked up a hit in 70 of 94 games this year, with multiple hits 30 times.
+- Semien has reached base via a hit in 71 games this season (of 95 played), and had multiple hits in 30 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.